MuhtasimMahmud/simpleAdvisingSystem/README.md

 2. Student can choose any slot from the given slots of the lecturer.
 3. Lecturer can view all the students who has a booked slot.

+-- -- -- -- Screenshots and brief explanation

 1. Use can register with an email address and his Role in this application.